krypt0nn/neutralino-appimage-bundler/README.md

     // If true, then AppImage will contain binary's shared libraries
     includeLibraries: false,

-    // List of libraries to copy inside of the AppImage
-    // For example, `webkit2gtk-4.0`
-    // Will be copied from the /usr/lib folder
-    libraries: [],

     // Path to the appimage to save
     output: path.join(__dirname, 'el-passant.AppImage'),